• Skip to primary navigation

 This recipe is easy to make!

-• First you dissolve the bouillon cube in the hot water.
-You re-constitute the soy curls by placing them in a bowl and pouring the broth over them.
+• First you re-constitute the soy curls by placing them in a bowl and pouring the hot water over them.
 Let them sit for about 15 minutes.
-Once they’ve softened, you drain them.
+Once they’ve softened, you drain them, squeezing out as much water as possible

 • Next you heat a large pan over medium high heat and add the oil and the soy curls.
 You cook, stirring often, until they begin to brown, for about 10 minutes.